Chapter 28:

 She snapped her fingers, Broomy disappeared.

-She landed on two skeletons, crushing them with the impact, the sword she picked was already launched and in another's rips.
+Picking a sword aimed at her mid free fall.
+She landed on two skeletons, crushing them with the impact, the sword she picked was already launched and into another's rips.

 Too fast.
 Too accurate.
 Hitting the enemy before they get the chance to register her location.